selena-huang/COMS4995/README.md

 # COMS4995

-Hello, here will be initial project proposal
+Initial project proposal ideas:

+- web game
+- a website to host novels
+- a website for other things